jiang-yi-siphty/YiJiangProfile/Robert Yi Jiang resume.md

 ## Profile
 I am information security background mobile app developer(iOS & Android).
-I got two master degrees major in robotics and Information Security.
+I have 4 years mobile app develop experience, more than 2 years are commercial app develop experience.
+I got one electronic master degrees major in robotics and one ICT master degree major in information security.
 I have over 3 years security system industry work experience in native Australian company.
 I even have more than 2 years work experience in two Fortune 500 companies in China.

 ##Key Strengths
 - Strong Coding Skills